innolitics/dicom-standard/docs/index.md

   their output to standard out.
 - "Extract" stages takes one more more HTML input files and print out JSON.
 - "Process" stages take one or more JSON files as inputs and print out JSON.

+In this way, raw HTML is not touched by any stage other than `extract_*.py`, and successive processing steps use increasingly refined JSON.

 ### Parser Stages